Flying Into Tenerife South Airport? Everything You Need to Know

 • Car hire desks for big international brands and local companies.
 These get packed really quickly.
 If you are travelling with multiple people, the best idea is for one person to wait in the car rental queue while the others collect the luggage.

 Now, you might be wondering: what’s the best company to rent a car in Tenerife?
-Instead of sticking to just one brand, we recommend using QEEQ ↗️.
-It’s similar to Kiwi.com, but for car rentals, showing you the best deals from multiple providers in one place.
-What we love most is that you can freeze a deal for just €1, plus their insurance options mean no nasty surprises at the desk.
+Instead of sticking to just one brand, we recommend using QEEQ.
+It’s a platform that shows you the best deals from multiple providers in one place.
+We always use QEEQ for our own trips because they consistently offer the best deals, and the booking process is really smooth and easy to use.

 WiFi, SIM & eSIM Options